Here are my recommendations for a good-quality Te Araroa Gear list. The Te Araroa is known for being hard on gear, with lots of rain and mud.

 Hiking Shorts

-- – Nice, lightweight and stretchy
+- Macpac Trekker Shorts – Nice, lightweight and stretchy

 Gloves / Hats / Sunglasses

-Take a look at some of the hiking gear guides that will advise you on the best gloves, Hats and Sunglasses for the Te Araroa.
+Take a look at some of the hiking gear guides that will advise you on the best gloves, Hats, and Sunglasses for the Te Araroa.

 Raingear for Te Araroa

-- Outdoor Research Helium II Jacket – 180 Grams
+- Outdoor Research Helium

-- Outdoor Research Helium Pants – 153 Grams
+- Outdoor Research Helium Pants

 Hiking Poles

 Do you need hiking poles for the Te Araroa?
 Short answer, not really.
-But if you are like me and you use them when long distance hiking then take a look at my guide below.
+But if you are like me and you use them when long-distance hiking then take a look at my guide below.
 Or for something lightweight from Macpac, take a look at the Macpac Carbon Trekking Poles.

 Cookware – Stoves & Pots for te Araroa

 You will appreciate a warm meal at night and maybe a hot coffee or tea in the morning.
-Here are some cookware sets, stoves, pots and other gear you will need for the trail.
+Here are some cookware sets, stoves, pots, and other gear you will need for the trail.

-- Evernew Ti DX Stove Titanium 86 Grams.
+- Evernew Ti DX Alcohol Stove Titanium

-- Snow Peak Trek 900 Titanium Cookset with homemade aluminum foil lid 114 Grams.
+- Snow Peak Trek 900 Titanium Cookset

-- Sea To Summit X-Mug – 78 grams
+- Sea To Summit X-Mug

-- Titanium Spoon – 12 Grams
+- Titanium Spoon

-- Gerber STL 2.0 Knife 28 Grams
+- Gerber STL 2.0 Knife

 Best Hiking Stoves